dtaht/bufferbloat-rfcs/sce/draft-morton-taht-SCE.md

 SCE marking, switch from polynomial to Reno-linear cwnd growth when the SCE:ECT ratio exceeds 1:2, halt cwnd growth entirely when it exceeds 1:1, and implement a Reno-linear decline when it exceeds 2:1, in addition to retaining the sharp 40% decrease on detecting CE.

-In ideal circumstances, this would result in the cwnd stabilising at a level which produces between 50% and 66% SCE marking at some bottleneck on the path.
+In ideal circumstances, the above behaviour would result in the send rate stabilising at a level which produces between 50% and 66% SCE marking at some bottleneck on the path.
+The middlebox performing this marking can thus control the send rate smoothly to an ideal value, maximising throughput with minimum average queue length.

 ## TCP receiver side handling